Libertarian perspectives on LGBTQ rights: Liberal Alternative

 The Liberal Alternative party states: "We wish to make marriage a private affair, whether religious or not, composed simply of two consenting adults, without regard for sex, and with no further obligation beyond going to the local magistrate/city hall to notify the state about the union.
 This form of civil union would replace the PACS symbolically.
 Recognition of marriage is, of course, possible".

 New Zealand

 ACT

 The minority populist factions of the ACT Party oppose same-sex marriage which voted in 2005 for a law that would outlaw instead being in favour of civic unions, while the dominant majority of the party are in favour.

-Libertarianz
+Libertarians

-Libertarianz stated in their platform that the party "fully supports the concept of a civil union and would also support allowing marriages between same sex couples, and indeed polygamous marriages or marriages between people who are already related—in all cases as long as all parties are adults and consenting".
+Libertarians stated in their platform that the party "fully supports the concept of a civil union and would also support allowing marriages between same sex couples, and indeed polygamous marriages or marriages between people who are already related—in all cases as long as all parties are adults and consenting".
 The organization ceased to exist in February 2014.